Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Sempervivum tectorum ‘Purple beauty’

-The fleshy purple leaves look adorable in full sun.
-Its tiny new growth looks beautiful as ground cover or highlight in rock gardens.
+The fleshy purple leaves look adorable in full sun and give it the form of a purple succulent flower.
+Its tiny new growth looks beautiful as ground cover or highlights in rock gardens.

 Find out the best purple flowering trees here